benjaminion/upgrading-ethereum-book/src/book.md

 The [first approach](https://github.com/ethereum/consensus-specs/pull/317/files) to addressing this simply moved the validators' balances out of the validator records into a dedicated list in the state.
 This reduces the amount of re-hashing required as the whole validator list does not need to be re-hashed when only the validators' balances change.

-However, that leads to a performance issue elsewhere.
+However, that approach led to performance issues elsewhere.
 Light clients needing information on validators' balances would now need to acquire data from two different parts of the state &ndash; both the validator record and the validator balance list.
 This requires two Merkle proofs rather than one, significantly increasing their bandwidth costs.

 A way round this is to store a slowly changing version of the balances in the validators' records &ndash; meaning that they need to be re-hashed infrequently &ndash; and to store the fast-changing actual balances in a separate list, a much smaller structure to re-hash.